 2- Employ new methods for uncovering positions.

-- Most jobs go unadvertised, so utilize your network to arrange coffees, lunches, phone calls or meetings, so you can convey what your job search goals are.
+- Ditch the job boards.
+Most jobs (up to 80%) go unadvertised, so utilize your network to arrange coffees, lunches, phone calls or meetings, so you can convey what your job search goals are.
+Join trade groups, associations, MeetUp.com groups (hobby, social, and fun groups count too) to make new contacts.

-- Be specific and able to explain precisely how you can help an organization (create a 30 second branding statement).
+- Be specific and able to explain precisely how you can help an organization (create a 30 Second Short Pitch) to be used in any possible networking situation.

 Jump Start Your Job Search or Career Change!